| Read Time: 2 minutes | Wrongful Death

 Every state determines its own statute of limitations for wrongful death lawsuits.
 The statute of limitations refers to the time period in which a legal action may be pursued, including civil suits.
 Understanding the statute of limitations for wrongful death in New Jersey requires knowledge about the cause of death and your relationship to the deceased.

-How Long Is the Statute of Limitations for a Wrongful Death Lawsuit?
+New Jersey’s Statute of Limitations on Wrongful Death

 Why Does the Manner of Death Matter?